 “Lots of people want to ride with you in the limo, but what you want is someone who will take the bus with you when the limo breaks down.
 Oprah Winfrey.”

 Many spouses are dealing with broken down bodies , caring for aging loved ones.
 The Children of Aging Parents in the U.S. estimates that 73% of caregivers for aging parents are women.
 “Eighty percent of long-term care is done by spouses” says gerontologist Rhonda Montgomery.

 So, “will you still need me will you still feed me when I’m 64?” is a serious love question.

 When you truly love someone, you are patient, kind, and hopeful.
 You bear a lot of things together in good times and in bad, for richer for poorer, in sickness and in health.

 Perhaps the most loving thing you can do for your parents, your spouse, and your kids is to set up a plan for the caregivers and aging folks.

-- Consider extended health benefit insurance.
-I called my insurance broker on this one, and he says the main thing is to know about the 6 month waiting periods when you make your extended heath benefit insurance application for ambulance, hospital allowance, drug coverage, dental assistance, etc. Many people don’t plan far enough in advance, and then don’t qualify because of the waiting period.
-If I was 64, the monthly premium for extended health coverage would be a reasonable $8.95/month, and of course the premiums go up as my age goes up.
+- Consider extended health benefits insurance.
+I called my insurance broker on this one, and he says the main thing is to know about the 6 month waiting periods when you make your extended health benefits insurance application for ambulance, hospital allowance, drug coverage, dental assistance, etc. Many people don’t plan far enough in advance, and then don’t qualify because of the waiting period.
+If I was 64, the monthly premium for extended health coverage would be a reasonable $8.95/month, and of course, the premiums go up as my age goes up.

 Whether you’re riding in a limo, a bus, or a pick-up truck this month, I hope your family will know how much you need them and how much you care!
 Happy Valentine’s Day!